i1li/PyHTCC_web/README.md

 A more descriptive term I prefer to Hysteresis is Run/Rest Cycle Tolerance, since:

-Active Hysteresis (Run Cycle Tolerance) is the amount of degrees beyond setpoint system runs to before switching to rest, and
+**Active Hysteresis (Run Cycle Tolerance)** is the amount of degrees tolerated beyond setpoint, which the system runs to before switching to rest.

-Passive Hysteresis (Rest Cycle Tolerance) is the amount of degrees beyond setpoint system rests before switching back to active mode.
+**Passive Hysteresis (Rest Cycle Tolerance)** is the amount of degrees tolerated beyond setpoint, which system rests to before switching back to active/run cycle.

 Typical or "neutral" hysteresis doesn't differentiate between active & passive, splitting the hysteresis setting evenly in both directions of setpoint.